 Dr. Patty Weber received her BS, MS and PhD degrees in Animal Science from Michigan State University (MSU).
 After earning her PhD, Dr. Weber completed a post doctoral fellowship in Reproductive Endocrinology.
 Next she joined the MSU Animal Science Department as a research scientist with subsequent promotion to assistant professor.
 In 2010 Dr. Weber moved across campus to the College of Veterinary Medicine where she currently resides as an assistant professor in the Department of Large Animal Clinical Sciences.
 She is passionate about both teaching and research and because of her dedication numerous undergraduate and graduate students have benefited from Dr. Weber’s guidance as a research project mentor or a graduate committee member.
 In addition to her research and mentoring credentials, Dr. Weber is well-versed at writing in the scientific disciplines with several co-authored publications in well-respected peer-reviewed journals.

-Frank’s scope of responsibilities includes food safety oversight of Wal-Mart’s stores, Neighborhood Markets, and Sam’s Clubs.
+Frank’s scope of responsibilities included food safety oversight of Wal-Mart’s stores, Neighborhood Markets, and Sam’s Clubs.
 Training and education of Associates, food safety oversight of thousands of food suppliers, and a number of critical regulatory compliance issues also come under his purview.

-Prior to joining Wal-Mart in 2008, Frank was the Director of Safety & Health for the Walt Disney World Company, where he worked for 19 years.
+Before joining Wal-Mart in 2008, Frank was the Director of Safety & Health for the Walt Disney World Company, where he worked for 19 years.
 In 2001, under his tenure, Walt Disney World received the prestigious Black Pearl Award for corporate excellence in food safety by the International Association for Food Protection.

 As a frequent speaker at national and international conferences, Frank is known for his ability to build partnerships and for his innovative approaches to food safety.
 In 2008, Frank was given the Collaboration Award by the U.S. Food and Drug Administration.
 He is the 2007 recipient of the NSF International Lifetime Achievement Award for Leadership in Food Safety and the 2015 Industry Professional Food Safety Hero Award by STOP Foodborne Illness.
 Frank is also a Past President of the International Association for Food Protection (IAFP) and a Past Vice-Chair of the Global Food Safety Initiative (GFSI).
 He is also an adjunct Professor in the Food Safety Program at Michigan State University.